ToastShaman/toastshaman.github.io/content/posts/tiny-types.md

 ```

 Once applied, the compiler will fail to compile the code if we're trying to invoke the `sendEmail` method with arguments in the wrong position.
+The instant feedback from the compiler is the beauty using tiny types.

 ```java
 // fails to compile: expected Recipient got Subject